malinapavel/web-app-project/README.md

 ### Consider the following branches:
     - 'master' branch: all the commits related to the 'index.html' webpage
     - 'about-us' branch: all the commits related to the 'about-us.html' webpage
+    - 'contact' branch: all the commits related to the 'contact.html' webpage